-U.S. Embassy Registration
+U.S. Department of State Registration

-All program participants who are U.S. citizens must register at the U.S. Embassy before departure as this will help in case of a lost passport or other mishap.
+All program participants who are U.S. citizens must register with the U.S. Department of State before departure as this will help in case of a lost passport or other mishap.
 You can register on-line at https://travelregistration.state.gov.
 If you are not a U.S. citizen, register at your home country's embassy or consulate.